TeX: Hyphenation and justification

 In comparison with manual typesetting, the problem of justification is easy to solve with a digital system such as TeX, which, provided that good points for line breaking have been defined, can automatically spread the spaces between words to fill in the line.
 The problem is thus to find the set of breakpoints that will give the most visually pleasing result.
-Many line-breaking algorithms use a first-fit approach, where the breakpoints for each line are determined one after the other, and no breakpoint is changed after it has been chosen.
+Many line-breaking algorithms use a greedy algorithm, where the breakpoints for each line are determined one after the other, and no breakpoint is changed after it has been chosen.
 Such a system is not able to define a breakpoint depending on the effect that it will have on the following lines.
-In comparison, the total-fit line-breaking algorithm used by TeX and developed by Donald Knuth and Michael Plass considers all the possible breakpoints in a paragraph, and finds the combination of line breaks that will produce the most globally pleasing arrangement.
+In comparison, TeX utilizes a globally optimizing line-breaking algorithm developed by Donald Knuth and Michael Plass that considers all the possible breakpoints in a paragraph.

 Formally, the algorithm defines a value called badness associated with each possible line break; the badness is increased if the spaces on the line must stretch or shrink too much to make the line the correct width.
 Penalties are added if a breakpoint is particularly undesirable: for example, if a word must be hyphenated, if two lines in a row are hyphenated, or if a very loose line is immediately followed by a very tight line.
 The algorithm will then find the breakpoints that will minimize the sum of squares of the badness (including penalties) of the resulting lines.
 If the paragraph contains $n$ possible breakpoints, the number of situations that must be evaluated naively is $2^n$.
 However, by using the method of dynamic programming, the complexity of the algorithm can be brought down to $O(n^2)$ (see Big O notation).
 Further simplifications (for example, not testing extremely unlikely breakpoints such as a hyphenation in the first word of a paragraph, or very overfull lines) lead to an efficient algorithm whose running time is $O(n w)$, where $w$ is the width of a line.
 A similar algorithm is used to determine the best way to break paragraphs across two pages, in order to avoid widows or orphans (lines that appear alone on a page while the rest of the paragraph is on the following or preceding page).
 However, in general, a thesis by Michael Plass shows how the page-breaking problem can be NP-complete because of the added complication of placing figures.
 TeX's line-breaking algorithm has been adopted by several other programs, such as Adobe InDesign (a desktop publishing application) and the GNU fmt Unix command line utility.